-Regional district starts seasonal mosquito larva treatment around Revelstoke
+Regional district starts seasonal mosquito larvae treatment around Revelstoke

 Irregular water levels were a key factor to the mosquito boom in Revelstoke last year, mosquito biologist says.